Nightcrab/Nightcrab.github.io/about.md

 ## About Me

-I am a computer science student with an interest in Artificial Intelligence and HPC.
+I am a professional software engineer with an academic interest in Artificial Intelligence and HPC.
 My work mainly covers questions such as:

 1. What is the optimal hardware to suit a particular model or algorithm?
 And conversely, given hardware constraints, what algorithm is ideal?